 With Concordia, Haehnel also served as the senior woman administrator, the director of compliance in the athletic department and was an adjunct English professor.

 She had stops as an assistant coach at St. Mary’s, Washington College and her alma mater, the University of Illinois at Chicago, before her tenure with the Cougars.

-Haehnel is a member of the Alliance of Women Coaches and a graduate of the NCAA Women Coaches Academy.
+Haehnel is a member of the Alliance of Women Coaches and is a 2013 graduate of the NCAA Women Coaches Academy.